 One of the most controversial and misunderstood aspects of setting up a Leopard Gecko Habitat is their substrate.

-A common and dangerous misconception is that Leopard Geckos live on sand.
+A common and dangerous misconception is that wild Leopard Geckos live on sand.

 Any form of loose substrate like sand poses an impaction risk.
 Impaction is a blocked bowel because you reptile has eaten something it cannot digest.

 It is highly recommended you do not use any type of loose substrate.

 Luckily, there are countless substrates that are easy to clean, pose no risk of impaction, and perfectly simulate a leopard gecko’s natural habitat…